 - Sends a positive message about the employer’s active management of sickness absence.

-- Suitable for a worker who is currently on sick leave or is still working but having difficulties performing physically active job tasks.
+- Suitable for a worker who is still working but having difficulties performing physically active job tasks or who is currently on sick leave.
 The assessment will help the employer decide: